Oil falls towards $25 as oversupply fears mount with U.S. inventory rise

-LONDON (Reuters) - Oil slid towards $25 a barrel on Wednesday, within sight of its lowest in 18 years, as a report showing a big rise in U.S. inventories and a widening rift within OPEC heightened oversupply concerns.
+LONDON (Reuters) - Oil fell towards $25 a barrel on Wednesday, within sight of its lowest in 18 years, as a report showing a big rise in U.S. inventories and a widening rift within OPEC heightened oversupply concerns.

 Pledges of higher output from Saudi Arabia and Russia after a supply pact collapsed and a slide in demand due to the coronavirus outbreak have hammered the market.
 Global benchmark Brent crude fell 66% in the first three months of 2020 in its biggest ever quarterly loss.

 “April will be one of the toughest months in history for oil and this is no April fool’s joke,” said Bjornar Tonhaugen of Rystad Energy.